JaminMartin/pyet-mc/README.md

 ```
 As you can see, we only need to specify the unique set of parameters, in this case, six rather than eight total parameters.
 This will force the fitting to use the same cross-relaxation and radiative rates for both traces.
 This is what we would expect to be the case physically.
 The concentration dependence is handled by our interaction components.
 In a real experimental situation, you may only be able to have these parameters coupled if there is uncertainty in your actual concentrations.
 If your cross-relaxation parameters vary greatly, this is a good indication your concentrations used to calculate the interaction components are off.

 Regardless, we can finally attempt to fit the data.
 We tell our optimiser to fit and give it one of the `scipy.optimise` methods and any other keywords, e.g. bounds or tolerance.
-In future, I hope to simplify this to be able to use `scipy.optimise.least_squares` and the `scipy.optimise` global fitting methods to add more options for the fitting process.
+The methods available all of those provided by `scipy.optimise` as well as `dual-annealing`, `basinhoping` and `differential evolution`.
+Details of their use can be found here [here](#solvers)

 ```python
 res = opti.fit(guess, method = 'Nelder-Mead', tol = 1e-13)
 ```